 Appeal ruling affects funding for over 30 charter schools

-NEW ORLEANS - A state appeal court ruling could endanger funding for more than 30 of Louisiana's 148 public charter schools.
+NEW ORLEANS - A state appeal court ruling could endanger the funding of more than 30 of Louisiana's 150 public charter schools.

-Charter schools are public schools operated by independent organizations under agreements approved by state or local education officials.

-That funding method was challenged by education officials in some local districts and by a teacher union.
-The challengers said it's unconstitutional to fund the state-chartered schools with money meant for local systems.
+Education officials in some local districts and a teacher union challenged this funding method.
+They say it's unconstitutional to fund the state-chartered schools with money meant for local systems.

-The state 1st Circuit Court of Appeal in Baton Rouge agreed Monday.
-With an estimated $80 million in question, the case is expected to go to Louisiana's Supreme Court.
+The state 1st Circuit Court of Appeal in Baton Rouge agreed with the challengers on Monday.
+The case is expected to go to Louisiana's Supreme Court with an estimated $80 million in question.

 More News